MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/working-with-cloudant-nosql-db-api/ios.md

 }];
 {% endhighlight %}

 **Note:** In the sample, the user is authenticated via OAuth.
 OAuth has been configured through adapter-based authentication.
-You can find further instructions on setting up access with OAuth capabilities and the MobileFirst Data Proxy in [configuring OAuth security documentation](http://ibm.biz/knowctr#SSHS8R_7.0.0/com.ibm.worklight.dev.doc/cloud/data/t_data_cloudantsec.html%23oauth?lang=en).
+You can find further instructions on setting up access with OAuth capabilities and the MobileFirst Data Proxy in the [configuring OAuth security documentation](http://ibm.biz/knowctr#SSHS8R_7.0.0/com.ibm.worklight.dev.doc/cloud/data/t_data_cloudantsec.html%23oauth?lang=en).

 ##Modeling data for iOS applications